Gr33nCamper/cse15l-lab-reports/lab-report-5-week-10.md

 The implementation provided for lab 9 is correct, since there are no links in the test file.

+&nbsp;

-The problem: index out of bounds exception.
+The problem with my implementation: index out of bounds exception.

-My implementation did not take into account the case where a closing parentheses after a "decoy" set of closing parentheses does not exist (We define decoy closing parentheses as closing parentheses which are not at the end of the markdown file or which are not followed by a newline character).
+My program did not take into account the case where a closing parentheses after a "decoy" set of closing parentheses does not exist (We define decoy closing parentheses as closing parentheses which are not at the end of the markdown file or which are not followed by a newline character).
 So when it tries to add a substring from the previous open parentheses to the closing parentheses, which doesn't exist, it ends up calling the substring function from a valid index to -1, an invalid index.
 Accordingly, no links are generated, only a print statement is shown as output.

 What I should have done was check if the closeParen index was >= 0 before adding the substring containing that index to the return string.
 If not, then break out of the while loop, since no link can exist, unless there were brackets preceding it and which enclosed characters.
 In fact, a better way would be to check for the existence of brackets before checking for the existence of parentheses.
 If no brackets exist, then we can skip forward, since no link can exist without brackets preceding parentheses.